Sho No! Angels’ Ohtani doesn’t record out in return to mound

 OAKLAND, Calif.
+(AP) — Back on the mound after nearly 23 months, Shohei Ohtani hardly felt comfortable.
+Rather rusty, in fact, the ball leaving his hand without the purpose and feel he is so accustomed to.

+The way things started, Los Angeles Angels manager Joe Maddon couldn’t see the day getting any better for his Japanese two-way star.

-(AP) — Shohei Ohtani didn’t record an out in the two-way star’s long-awaited return to the mound for the Los Angels Angels, allowing the first six Oakland batters to reach base before his day was done in a 6-4 loss to the Athletics on Sunday.
+Ohtani didn’t record an out in his long-awaited return to the mound for the Angels, allowing the first six Oakland batters to reach base before his day was done in a 6-4 loss to the Athletics on Sunday.

+“I felt like I was ready,” Ohtani said through an interpreter.
+“Looking back, I felt like I couldn’t throw with all my strength.
+There’s a lot of things I’ll look back on and work on on the pitching side, but we have another game tomorrow and I still have a chance to play so I’ve got to change my focus to tomorrow’s game.”

-The right-hander from Japan gave up Marcus Semien’s leadoff single and three straight walks before a mound visit and Mark Canha’s two-run single.
-Robbie Grossman singled in another run, and Angels manager Joe Maddon replaced Ohtani (0-1) with Matt Andriese down 4-0.
+The right-hander gave up Marcus Semien’s leadoff single and three straight walks before a mound visit and Mark Canha’s two-run single.
+Robbie Grossman singled in another run, and Maddon replaced Ohtani (0-1) with Matt Andriese down 4-0.

+“He just didn’t throw the ball very well,” Maddon said.
+“It just wasn’t his day.
+The fastball wasn’t coming out, there was no deception in his pitches.
+These are major league hitters.
+Walks were a big part of that.”

 The Angels wasted a big day by Mike Trout, who hit a three-run homer in the third and a sacrifice fly in the fifth.
 David Fletcher wound up with four hits.